Skip to main content

 ON_FAIL: BLOCK

 ON_FAIL: HANDOFF <agent> is executed through the shared runtime violation handler on the active flow and reasoning paths.
 In practice, checkpointed failures such as BEFORE calling ... and BEFORE returning results can perform a handoff instead of returning a placeholder signal.
-Example:
+Structured block form (multiple directives): When ON_FAIL: is followed by an empty value, the parser reads a structured block with these directives:

 CONSTRAINTS: